Can you overdose on caffeine?

 In general, caffeine will begin to affect the body if there are more than 15 milligrams per liter (mg/L) in the blood.
 A concentration of 80 to 100 mg/L can be fatal.

 Caffeine overdose is most likely to result from taking a dietary supplement or caffeine tablets rather than from drinking coffee, especially when people combine these products with energy drinks, sodas, or coffee.
-This risk is because there is a higher level of caffeine in many of these supplements than in usual foods and drinks.
+Supplements increase the risk due to having higher levels of caffeine than foods and drinks.

 The cause of death from caffeine overdose is typically ventricular fibrillation.
 This condition happens when the lower chambers of the heart vibrate rather than contracting regularly.
 Ventricular fibrillation stops the heart from beating normally and causes cardiac arrest.